laisuk/opencc_pyo3/README.md

 ---

-Powered by Rust, PyO3, and OpenCC.
+Powered by Rust, PyO3, OpenCC and opencc-fmmseg.